Make a commitment to yourself

 Cancel any time

 We don't want financial concerns to be a barrier to joining our community.
 We've created several options for joining at a reduced price, either as an annual or monthly member.
-Start by filling out this form and we'll be in touch by email with next steps.
+Start by filling out this form, and we'll be in touch by email with the next steps.

-Note: Since processing these applications take time, it can take 2-3 weeks to receive the next steps email from us.
+Note: Since processing these applications takes time, it can take 2 weeks or more to go through the process of joining the membership through the scholarship process.
 We appreciate your patience.

 Scholarship Application Form